pkoning2/ddcmp/doc/kicad.md

 8. Debug UART connection: J1.
 9. Easy access to built-in selftest feature: J4.

+### Transformer alternatives

+The listed part for TR1 and TR2 is the Mini-Circuits TT1-6-X65, which is a 6 pin DIP (through-hole) part.
+It doesn't appear in the Digikey catalog, but it can be obtained directly from Mini-Circuits.

+If you have trouble getting this part, several other Mini-Circuits transformers could be used instead.
+The alternatives are all surface mount parts; the PCB footprint is designed to handle either the surface mount or the DIP part.

+#### Tested alternatives

+1. Mini-Circuits ADT1-6T+.
+That one works fine at 1 Mbps but its low frequency limit makes it marginal at best at 56 kbps.

+#### Untested alternatives

+1. Mini-Circuits ADTT1-6+ appears to be suitable judging by its specifications.

+2. Mini-Circuits ADT2-71T+ may work.
+This is a 1:2 impedance transformer.
+TheMAX3491 transceiver is designed for either 50 ohm or 100 ohm load so this should be fine, but the output voltage at the 50 ohm connector will be somewhat reduced.
+So long as the cables are not too long I would not expect a problem.
+If this option is used, replace R6 and R7 by 100 ohm resistors.
+Also, with this part the correct orientation is important.

 ### Assembly suggestions

 I found that this order of installing the components works well: